noahzark/Xlsx2Json/README.md

 #### Object type
 * Object

-Use this one to directly construct a JSON object using basic types, childs should be divided using commas ","
+Use this one to directly construct a JSON object using basic types, child should be divided using commas ","

 > For more complicated objects, see Reference type